xzhou110/Airbnb/README.md

 # Airbnb

 The project is to help Airbnb hosts to maximize income on Airbnb.
-Rental income is primarily driven by two factors: Occupancy Rate and Listing Price.
+Rental income is primarily driven by two factors: Apartment Listing Price and Occupancy Rate.
 Analysis was performed on those two aspects.
 The end goal is to use the insights to help hosts make better decisions and increase income.

 ### Project Design: